TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 14/Joshua 14.5.md

 ---

-As Jehovah commanded Moses, so the children of Israel did; and they divided the land.
+The children of Israel did as Yahweh commanded Moses, and they divided the land.